 Originally started in Omaha in 2008, owner Kelly Valentine was inspired by the store she is soon to occupy.
 Then a college student living in Denver, Valentine was a regular at Buffalo Exchange’s South Broadway location and was attracted to the idea of sustainable resale.
 Later, with no retail experience, she took the plunge and opened her own concept in Omaha’s historic Dundee neighborhood when she was 27.
 Over a decade later, Valentine is still going strong and ready to expand Scout to Denver.

-The Denver location — although similar in style and concept to Buffalo Exchange — is not connected to the organization or Colletti.
-Rather, Valentine hopes to stay true to her goal to provide ethical and sustainable fashion in a positive environment.
+The Denver location is similar in style and concept to Buffalo Exchange.
+But Valentine hopes to stay true to her goal to provide ethical and sustainable fashion in a positive environment.